dylan-robins/Peip2-engineering-project/readme.md

 The protocol used for this package is a simple handshake-based json interface.
 The Arduino probes for a listener by sending `0x41` bytes at regular intervals, waiting to receive the same byte in response.
-Once this handshake established, the Arduino waits to receive a `0x42` byte from the listener to resond with a line of JSON, formatted as follows:
+Once this handshake established, the Arduino periodically sends sensor data formatted as a line of JSON, as
+follows:
 ```
 [{"stream":"aStreamName","value":42},{"stream":"anotherStreamName","value":420}]
 ```